Gigaspaces/xap-docs/site/content/xap/12.2/index.markdown

 * Disaster recovery via geo-redundancy, fast data replication and native persistence

+{{% info "Info..." %}}
+If you are already using InsightEdge or XAP, refer to the [Release Notes](/xap/12.2/rn/index.html) for a list of new features, changes, updates, and resolved issues.
+{{% /info %}}

 ## Licensing Options

 InsightEdge is available in Java and .NET flavors, and offers several licensed editions, along with XAP and InsightEdge open-source editions.
 You can download a free 90-day trial version of any of the following: